Adnan1902/Adnan1902/README.md

   ### 🌱 I'm Currently

-  - Working on personal projects in computer vision and natural language processing
+  - Working on personal projects in Agentic AI and LLMs
   - Learning advanced statistical methods for data analysis
   - Collaborating with peers on innovative AI solutions
 </td>